MICLab-Unicamp/e2dhipseg/README.md

 # e2dhipseg

 # Introduction
-This contains official implementation for Extended 2D Volumetric Consensus Hippocampus Segmentation (https://arxiv.org/abs/1902.04487)
+This contains official implementation for Extended 2D Consensus Hippocampus Segmentation (https://arxiv.org/abs/1902.04487)

 We made this version of the code public for the following pre-print:
 Authors: Diedre Carmo, Bruna Silva, Clarissa Yasuda, Leticia Rittner, Roberto Lotufo
-Title: Extended 2D Volumetric Consensus Hippocampus Segmentation
+Title: Extended 2D Consensus Hippocampus Segmentation

 We are implementing many quality of life changes actively, updates for this repository will be regular.
 Improvements are also still being made privately.